 In many of these states, forms of PTO like vacation leave and sick time is legally considered to be a form of wage.
-Once it has been accrued, the employer is legally required to pay it when the employee leaves or is discharged.
+Once it has been accrued, the employer is legally required to pay it when you leave or are discharged.

-Neither federal law nor the U.S. Department of Labor have issued any regulations or guidance on the issue.
+Neither federal law nor the U.S. Department of Labor has issued any regulations or guidance on the issue.

 Where can employers have “use-it-or-lose-it” policies for vacation pay?

-Fewer states require employers to compensate current employees for PTO.
-Some of the states that make employers pay departing workers for unused vacation time also allow employers to cap the amount of PTO that can accrue, or set an expiration date on vacation time.
+Fewer states require employers to compensate you for PTO.
+Some of the states that make employers pay you for unused vacation time also allow employers to cap the amount of PTO that can accrue, or set an expiration date on vacation time.

-These practices, which force a worker to either use his or her PTO or lose it without being reimbursed for it, are legal under the following states’ laws:
+These practices, which force you to either use your PTO or lose it without being reimbursed for it, are legal under the following states’ laws:

 - New York,